-I wrote before about optimizer changes after upgrades, so this is a quick post about some more information related to this topic.
+I wrote before about optimizer changes after upgrades, so this is a quick post with some more information related to this topic.

 As I wrote in the post I mentioned above, most of the issues we run into after upgrading are performance related.
 I guess this is the case because it’s one of the most complex components of Oracle and it’s very very difficult (if not impossible) to test everything.